mhakiki13/Supadu-test/readme.md

 How to run
 --------------
 You need a PHP server locally or hosted to be able to view the webpage.
-If you have PHP installed locally you can run a temp server using the following command:
+If you have PHP installed locally you can run a temp server using the following commands from the terminal:

-php -S localhost:3000
+**php -S localhost:3000** (Make sure you do this from the root).

 You may change port '3000' to your desired one.